Bringing the Bible to Life! - Bible Portraits

 The events in the Book of Jonah are set during the reign of Jeroboam II (c.
 793–753 BC), when the prophet Jonah son of Amittai lived in Gath-hepher.
 The city of Nineveh, where Jonah was sent, was one of the largest cities of the Neo-Assyrian Empire.
 Archaeological excavations beginning in 1846 uncovered massive walls, palace ruins, and thousands of clay tablets confirming Nineveh’s size and power during the 8th century BC.
 Discoveries near the Tigris River also revealed Assyrian records describing royal proclamations of fasting and mourning during national crises—practices similar to the repentance described in Jonah 3.
 These findings provide historical and cultural context supporting the biblical account.

-About Book of Jonah
+About Jonah

 Matthew Henry (1662–1714)